-Grooming is not just about getting your dog a neat and clean look, it is something that will make them look better and have a great time with you after undergoing the procedure.
+Grooming is not just about getting your dog a neat and clean look; it is something that will make them look better and have a great time with you after undergoing the procedure.

 After all, animals love to have a comfortable and convenient bath after a fresh haircut.
-Dogs tend to feel good after getting all tidy and groomed up.
+Dogs tend to feel good after getting entirely tidy and groomed up.
 It is not only about having all those shiny ribbons and other things, but it is also more.